Andrew Vaughn Player Props: White Sox vs. Rays

-The Chicago White Sox and Andrew Vaughn, who went 0-for-4 last time out, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.244 on-base percentage in past 10 games, 96 points below season-long percentage), take on starter Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.

+In his most recent game he had a one-hit showing (1-for-4) against the Blue Jays.

 Andrew Vaughn Game Info & Props vs. the Rays